workspacebychristian/compass-mining-code-screen/README.md

 * Creates a view and defines functions: the script creates a view named books_view to allow both users to read book details, and defines function get_books_by_author that lets users fetch books by specific author.

-* Prompts for admin_user and view_user passwords and verifies their access.

 ## Environment Variables
 * The script uses the environment variable KMS_KEY_ALIAS to specify the KMS key alias used for decryption.
 This allows the script to be used across different environments without hardcoding sensitive information.